mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 Solution:
 - Carrying value?
-35 million euros
+35 million euros.
 - Recoverable amount?
-  - FV - selling costs = 28 - 1.5 = 26.5 million euros
+  - FV - selling costs = 28 - 1.5 = 26.5 million euros.
-  - Value-in-use = 33 million euros
+  - Value-in-use = 33 million euros.
-- 2 million euros (35 - 33) is the impairment loss
+- 2 million euros (35 - 33) is the impairment loss.

+Impacts on financial statements:
-- The carrying value is reduced to 33 million euros (asset reduction)
+1) The carrying value of the asset is reduced to 33 million euros (- 2 million assets).
-  - 2 million euros is recognized as a loss in the income statement, which reduces net income and equity
+2) 2 million euros is recognized as a loss in the income statement.
     - "Other Income Expenses" in "Operating profit."
 ---
 Example (Under US GAAP)